That’s No Moon. It’s a Satellite

 Ryan Miller: [Laughter] I can’t say that was part of the inspiration for its creation, but I can appreciate that it’s combining two of your passions – it’s starting to connect the Venn diagram for you.
 [More laughter]

 RM: Oh, yeah.
-I mean, I was obviously immersed in the culture of the films from the get-go: I saw the first film in the theater and was a voracious collector of all the stuff, all the toys, and I have kids now, who are eight and six, and I busted them out so they can play… I’m coming at it from a whole other angle, too, because the other thing I was super into as a kid was LEGOs, and now there’s the whole Star Wars LEGO thing, and my kids are obsessed with that too, so, like, you know, it’s kind of a big deal in our house, and I have sort of a weird personal connection, too, because I do a lot of film scoring: I scored a film called Safety Not Guaranteed with my buddy Colin Trevorrow, who’s writing/directing Episode IX, so I’m kind of in that part of that – watching his life sort of change… but I’ve been to Skywalker Ranch a few times at this point.
+I was immersed in the culture of the films from the get-go, saw the first film in the theater and was a voracious collector of all the stuff, all the toys.
+I have kids now, who are eight and six, and I busted them out so they can play… I’m coming at it from a whole other angle, too, because the other thing I was super into as a kid was LEGOs, and now there’s the whole Star Wars LEGO thing, and my kids are obsessed with that too, so, like, you know, it’s a big deal in our house, and I have sort of a weird personal connection, too, because I do a lot of film scoring: I scored a film called Safety Not Guaranteed with my buddy Colin Trevorrow, who’s writing/directing Episode IX, so I’m kind of in that part of that – watching his life sort of change… but I’ve been to Skywalker Ranch a few times at this point.
 So, yeah, there’s a lot of that energy in my life [laughs] to say the least.

 RM: I’ve talked about this a lot with Colin, and also my kids… [Star Wars] is sort of like Shakespeare for kids – in a lot of ways… these archetypes of the kid that loses his parents and looks to the sky to fulfill his destiny; these are stories that we’ve been telling since the beginning of time.
-I think [George] Lucas would cop to that, too: he didn’t invent this stuff; he just sort of crystallized in a certain way.
+I think [George] Lucas would cop to that, too: he didn’t invent this stuff; he just crystallized in a certain way.
 So, yeah, having been immersed in the culture of that for so long, I mean, on some base level, it’s bad guys and good guys, but then, [there’s] the science of that is in there.
 Like, I just watched this National Geographic series called Mars with my eight-year-old daughter, and the fact that she was able to sit down and we could talk about planets and… trace her interest in that to the fact that she’s had this Star Wars stuff in her life since the beginning.
-So, I mean, I don’t know that I’d really trace [it personally] to that specifically, but I have a total interest in science and space, and that’s a big part of our household.
+So, I mean, I don’t know that I’d trace [it personally] to that specifically, but I have a total interest in science and space, and that’s a big part of our household.
 I’d have to assume that having that be so much a part of my life as a kid, that they were inextricably linked, you know?

 JB: I recently interviewed an academic about Star Wars and religion, so I’ve been thinking about that recently.
 You studied religion in college: Have you ever thought of The Force in those terms?
 Have you ever used Star Wars as a method of explaining religion to your kids?

 RM: As someone that’s relatively agnostic/atheist, but also someone that thinks about this stuff a lot, I think of it as another mythology – the same way that I think of Jesus as mythology and a history, or Buddha.
-There’s a through-line between all this stuff… I haven’t gone into specifics and talked about God in terms of the Force to my kids, but the fact that there are these very definite through-lines, in major religions and also in [Star Wars mythology], I don’t think that’s an accident; I think that obviously has a lot to do with why this story has value and why it’s not kind of a throw-away sci-fi thing that just kind of happened… I think it’s the spirituality that actually grounds it in something rather than just making it about good guys and bad guys and fuzzy bears that live in the trees.
+There’s a through-line between all this stuff… I haven’t gone into specifics and talked about God in terms of the Force to my kids, but the fact that there are these very definite through-lines, in major religions and also in [Star Wars mythology], I don’t think that’s an accident; I think that obviously has a lot to do with why this story has value and why it’s not kind of a throw-away sci-fi thing that just kind of happened… it’s the spirituality that actually grounds it in something rather than just making it about good guys and bad guys and fuzzy bears that live in the trees.

-JB: Looking back, I find that I gained an early understanding about politics and democracy and history through the saga, through real ideas that framed my early education.
+JB: Looking back, I find that I gained an early understanding of politics and democracy and history through the saga, through real ideas that framed my early education.
 Did the “Original Trilogy” mean anything similar to you?

 JB: Speaking of a pretty gigantic moment, tell us about working with Trevorrow at Skywalker Ranch.

 RM: Yeah, I mean – I didn’t trying going in the archives and stuff, but I had my, like, nerdy moment.
-I’ve been there a few times… and it was like, “Oh, wait, George Lucas just created this thing; he created a universe here.”
+I’ve been there a few times [and I said to myself], “Oh, wait, George Lucas just created this thing; he created a universe here.”
 If you’re standing in the main house, you can’t see anything else [and I was immediately] appreciative of his imagination.
 Part of me, too [wants to achieve an] understanding.
-At this point in my life, I’m really interested in what I call “high-functioning weirdos,” and I have a show on [New Hampshire] PBS called Making Friends, where I kind of run around and try to develop a bigger version of this [understanding], and George Lucas seems like one of the biggest high-functioning weirdos there ever was.
+At this point in my life, I’m really interested in what I call “high-functioning weirdos,” and I have a show on [New Hampshire] PBS called Making Friends, where I run around and try to develop a bigger version of this [understanding], and George Lucas seems like one of the biggest high-functioning weirdos there ever was.
 This thing came out of his brain, and…you can trace his sources from Japanese lore and all the films he watched, but he made this thing.
 So being at Skywalker was sort of like crawling inside his brain, that it was physically manifest…and I haven’t been where I get to, like, hold Indiana Jones’ hat or see an original C3PO or something like that, but I’m sure that would tickle me and my nostalgia in my youth in all kinds of good ways, but I think my bigger takeaway was just Lucas’ scope and imagination for even creating something that wasn’t Star Wars, but was also made manifest and made real, and I really appreciated that about him.
 And obviously with a shit-ton of money and an incredible [collection] of craftsmen that are able to do his will, but that’s my fascination, I think.
 That’s why I really enjoy movies and why I respect the hell out of directors who are able to have something come out of their brain and use their “go-go Gadget arms” and get 2,000 people to point their antennas all the same direction.
 So, yeah, that part was the most impactful to me.

 JB: Can you speak to Colin’s current Star Wars work?